joseprupi/joseprupi.github.io/docs/_posts/2024-07-08-cosine-similarity-simd-implementation.markdown

     return np.clip(dist, 0.0, 2.0)
 ```

-And now re-run it to ensure everything works as expected and also see how removing those checks improves performance.
+And now, re-run it to ensure everything works as expected and also see if removing those checks improves performance.

 |Implementation   |   Time (ms) |
 |-----------------|------------:|